 In other news, I’ve been getting super excited about pumpkin recipes lately.
 I’m truly sorry if you hate pumpkin.
 Not only are you missing out on a boatload of nutritional benefits, but I just noticed that all the recipes I posted recently have pumpkin in them, even these healthy apple cinnamon muffins.
 Like I said, I’ve been on a bit of a pumpkin kick… but you’ll be happy to know that today I have a pumpkin-less recipe that features more fall produce favorites — butternut squash, apples and greens.
 I’ve been eating these things separately or in other dishes, but finally decided to throw them all together for a tasty salad.

 Hearty fall salads are seriously the best!
-In this salad, the roasted butternut squash makes it sweet and satisfying, while the apple and pepitas add a nice crunch.
+In this Quinoa Spinach Salad, the roasted butternut squash makes it sweet and satisfying, while the apple and pepitas add a nice crunch.
 Quinoa adds some staying power and the spinach nourishes the body in a way that no other food (besides other leafy greens) can.
 If you like my garlicky kale salad, you’ll love this one because the dressing is almost exactly the same – I just added a little maple syrup to sweeten it up a bit.
 And if you enjoy this salad, you should also check out my full roundup of quinoa salad recipes.

 - 4 cups fresh baby spinach, chopped